Uranium(III) hydride: Water reaction

 The resulting uranium hydride is pyrophoric; if the metal (e.g. a damaged fuel rod) is exposed to air afterwards, excessive heat may be generated and the bulk uranium metal itself can ignite.
 Hydride-contaminated uranium can be passivated by exposure to a gaseous mixture of 98% helium with 2% oxygen.
 Condensed moisture on uranium metal promotes formation of hydrogen and uranium hydride; a pyrophoric surface may be formed in absence of oxygen.
 This poses a problem with underwater storage of very special spent nuclear fuel in spent fuel ponds (nuclear fuel from commercial nuclear plants does not contain any uranium metal).
 Depending on the size and distribution on the hydride particles, self-ignition can occur after an indeterminate length of exposure to air.
 Such exposure poses risk of self-ignition of fuel debris in radioactive waste storage vaults.

 Uranium hydride exposed to water evolves hydrogen.
 In contact with strong oxidizers this may cause fire and explosions.
 Contact with halocarbons may cause a violent reaction.

 Reactions

-UH_{3} releases hydrogen upon heating to near 400 °C. In this way bulk uranium can be transformed to a powder with high surface area.
-The resulting powder is extremely reactive toward H_{2} even at -80 °C.
+UH3 releases hydrogen upon heating to near 400 C. In this way bulk uranium can be transformed to a powder with high surface area.
+The resulting powder is extremely reactive toward H2 even at -80 C.

 Hydrogen, deuterium, and tritium can be purified by reacting with uranium, then thermally decomposing the resulting hydride/deuteride/tritide.
 Extremely pure hydrogen has been prepared from beds of uranium hydride for decades.
 Heating uranium hydride is a convenient way to introduce hydrogen into a vacuum system.
 Uranium tritide (UT) is used for the safe and efficient storage of tritium, since gaseous tritium is harder to contain and work with.
 UT is formed by combining tritium and uranium at room temperature.
 The tritium can be later extracted by heating the UT.
-Tritium and its decay product ^{3}He are extracted at different temperatures.
+Tritium and its decay product are extracted at different temperatures.

-On heating with diborane, uranium hydride produces uranium boride.
-With bromine at 300 °C, uranium(IV) bromide is produced.
-With chlorine at 250 °C, uranium(IV) chloride is produced.
-Hydrogen fluoride at 20 °C produces uranium(IV) fluoride.
-Hydrogen chloride at 300 °C produces uranium(III) chloride.
-Hydrogen bromide at 300 °C produces uranium(III) bromide.
-Hydrogen iodide at 300 °C produces uranium(III) iodide.
-Ammonia at 250 °C produces uranium(III) nitride.
-Hydrogen sulfide at 400 °C produces uranium(IV) sulfide.
-Oxygen at 20 °C produces triuranium octoxide.
-Water at 350 °C produces uranium dioxide.
+UH3 reacts with many compounds at various temperatures to form uranium salts: